Efinix-Inc/br2-efinix/README.md

 Follow the [generate Efinix Sapphire RISC-V SoC](docs/generate_sapphire_soc_for_linux.md) document to generate the custom soc that can boot Linux.

-## Build OpenSBI, U-Boot and Linux
+## Software: Build OpenSBI, U-Boot and Linux

 Follow these steps to build Linux image, OpenSBI and U-boot for T120F324 development kit.
 These steps will build Linux based on Buildroot 2021.05.3